jaideep6214/Codechef_February_Long_Challenge/README.md

 Friend 3: 12:01 AM does not lie between 12:30 AM and 12:30 PM (between 00:30 and 12:30 in the 24-hour clock format), so this friend will not be able to attend the meeting.
 Friend 4: 12:01 AM does not lie between 11:59 AM and 11:59 PM (between 11:59 and 23:59 in the 24-hour clock format).
 Example case 2: For friend 3, 04:12 PM lies between 04:12 PM and 04:12 PM (inclusive) and hence this friend will be able to attend the meeting.

+# Question-4: There are N frogs (numbered 1 through N) in a line.
+For each valid i, the i-th frog is initially at the position i, it has weight Wi, and whenever you hit its back, it jumps a distance Li to the right, i.e. its position increases by Li.
+The weights of the frogs are pairwise distinct.

+You can hit the back of each frog any number of times (possibly zero, not necessarily the same for all frogs) in any order.
+The frogs do not intefere with each other, so there can be any number of frogs at the same time at each position.

+Your task is to sort the frogs in the increasing order of weight using the smallest possible number of hits.
+In other words, after all the hits are performed, then for each pair of frogs (i,j) such that Wi<Wj, the position of the i-th frog should be strictly smaller than the position of the j-th frog.
+Find the smallest number of hits needed to achieve such a state.

+Input
+The first line of the input contains a single integer T denoting the number of test cases.
+The description of T test cases follows.
+The first line of each test case contains a single integer N.
+The second line contains N space-separated integers W1,W2,…,WN.
+The third line contains N space-separated integers L1,L2,…,LN.
+Output
+For each test case, print a single line containing one integer ― the smallest number of times you need to hit the backs of the frogs.

+Constraints
+1≤T≤2⋅104
+2≤N≤4
+1≤Wi≤N for each valid i
+1≤Li≤5 for each valid i
+no two frogs have the same weight
+Subtasks
+Subtask #1 (50 points):

+T=50
+N=2
+Subtask #2 (50 points): original constraints

+Example Input
+3
+3
+3 1 2
+1 4 5
+3
+3 2 1
+1 1 1
+4
+2 1 4 3
+4 1 2 4
+Example Output
+3
+6
+5
+Explanation
+Example case 1: We can hit the back of the first frog three times.

+Example case 2: We can hit the back of the first frog four times, then hit the back of the second frog two times.